ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-asia.md

 ## Objective

 The 1-click modules are a quick and easy way to install an online website creation software (commonly called "CMS").
-OVHcloud offers the most well-known of those solutions: WordPress, PrestaShop, Drupal and Joomla.
+OVHcloud offers the most well-known of those solutions: WordPress, PrestaShop, Drupal and Joomla!.

-**Find out how to manage your 1-click module through the OVHcloud Control Panel.**
+**This guide explains how to manage your 1-click module through the OVHcloud Control Panel.**

 > [!warning]
 > OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.